 Most often, when people think about tyre performance, they think about criteria such as safety, price, or fuel consumption.
 But, did you know that your choice of tyres can also make a significant difference to ride comfort?
-Read on for all the facts on how your tyres can help give you a comfortable drive...
+Some tyres are louder than others.
+Read on for all the facts on tyre noise and comfortable drive.

 Tread pattern and tyre noise

 A tyre is a flexible casing which deforms in order to grip the road surface.
-Simply driving along a normal road generates tread pattern noise, known as rolling noise, which can get louder the faster your drive.
-Poor road surface conditions with bumps or potholes inevitably increase rolling noise by accentuating tyre vibration.
+Simply driving along a normal road generates tread pattern noise, known as road noise, which can get louder the faster your drive.
+Poor road surface conditions with bumps or potholes inevitably increase road noise by accentuating tyre vibration.

 Here are three ways that tread pattern and depth generate noise: